replaceitem/carpet-discarpet/docs/Events.md

 Executes when a user runs a slash command

 `interaction` -> [Slash command interaction](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#Slash-command-interaction): The slash command interaction containing everything about the command that was executed

+## `__on_discord_button(interaction)`

+Executes when a user presses a button component on a message

+`interaction` -> [Button interaction](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#Button-and-Select-menu-interaction): The button interaction containing everything about the button that was pressed

+## `__on_discord_select_menu(interaction)`

+Executes when a user uses a select menu component on a message

+`interaction` -> [Select menu interaction](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#Button-and-Select-menu-interaction): The select menu interaction containing everything about the select menu that was used